 The Cochrane Methodology Review Group is the Cochrane Review Group responsible for Cochrane methodology reviews.
 These are a special type of Cochrane review, examining the evidence on methodological aspects of systematic reviews, randomised trials and other evaluations of health and social care.
 They are published in the Cochrane Database of Systematic Reviews in the Cochrane Library, alongside Cochrane reviews of the effects of interventions, diagnostic test accuracy, prognosis and overviews of Cochrane reviews.
 If you would like to make a proposal to do a Cochrane methodology review, please use our form, which is available here.

-The Methodology Review Group has no dedicated funding but the editorial base for the Cochrane Methodology Review Group is based in the Northern Ireland Methodology Hub in Queen’s University of Belfast, Northern Ireland.
+The Methodology Review Group has no dedicated funding.
+The editorial base for the Cochrane Methodology Review Group is in the Northern Ireland Methodology Hub in Queen’s University of Belfast, Northern Ireland.
 If you would like to find out more about the Group, please contact the Co-ordinating Editor, Mike Clarke (firstname.lastname@example.org).

-COVID-19: The Cochrane Methodology Review Group is, like other Cochrane Review Groups, identifying which reviews might be relevant to the response to COVID-19.
-We will seek to make the key information in these as available, accessible and understandable as possible.
-These will include our reviews on the effects of stategies to improve recruitment and retention in randomised trials, which may be relevant to trials of interventions for COVID-19, of interventions to mitigate the effects of the response to COVID-19 on other areas of health and social care, and of pre-existing trials that are struggling to continue or complete.
+COVID-19 pandemic and its impact: The Cochrane Methodology Review Group has identified reviews that might be relevant to the response to the COVID-19 pandemic and the impact of the pandemic and its associated measures on health and social care research.
+This includes our reviews on the effects of strategies to improve recruitment and retention in randomised trials, which may be relevant to trials for (1) patients with COVID-19, (2) other areas of health and social care impacted by the pandemic, and (3) other areas struggling to start, continue or complete research.

-Information from these reviews is being used in Trial Forge Evidence Packs to help those designing and conducting trials.
-These provide up-to-date summaries of evidence for trial process interventions.
-They are available free here.
+Information from these reviews is used in Trial Forge Evidence Packs to help those designing and conducting trials.
+These provide up-to-date summaries of evidence for trial process interventions and are available free here.